Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

     The editing toolbar is displayed.
 3. Click the [CANCEL] button.
    A confirmation message is displayed.
    The payment service provider gets the information about the cancellation of the authorization transaction and the payment of the customer is freed.
+   You can now follow up this case under the *Cancellations and Chargebacks* menu entry.